flowerysong/pam_okta_auth/doc/pam_okta_auth.8.md

 **password\_auth**

-> Perform primary authentication against Okta before prompting for a
+> Perform primary authentication against Okta using a password.
-> secondary factor.
+> The user may still be prompted to use an additional factor if the Okta
+> authentication policy requires one.

 **try\_first\_pass**

-> Before prompting the user for a password, attempt authentication using one
-> supplied to a prior module in the stack if possible.
+> Try the password (if any) supplied to a prior module in the stack before
+> prompting for one.

 **use\_first\_pass**

-> Use the password supplied to a prior module instead of prompting.
+> Use the password supplied to a prior module in the stack instead of prompting
+> for one.
-> If none is available, authentication will fail.
+> Primary authentication will fail if none is available.

 # CONFIGURATION OPTIONS